bolderbrush10/SearchlightAssault/programmer-notes.md

 --      Don't forget to update the mod description and readme to mention the uninstall command

-### Bugs to Report / Features to Request
+### Bugs to Report / Mod Interface Features to Request

--- TODO Write a bug report against the usage of trigger_type_mask and how non-turrets just totally ignore it.
---      And how it's seemingly-impossible to set up a blacklist for an entity that you don't want even-just-turrets to attack.
+-- TODO Write up how non-turrets just totally ignore trigger_type_mask --      And how it's seemingly-impossible to set up a blocklist for an entity that you don't want even-just-turrets to attack.

--- TODO Ask a developer on the forums for an 'on_save' event, or for a way in general to make sure that uninstalling our mod will give people back their original turrets.
+-- TODO 'on_save' event, or a way in general to make sure that uninstalling our mod will give people back their original turrets.
 --      (Alternatively, ask for the simple ability to increase turret range during run time)

 -- TODO Report prefer_straight_paths = true as bug?
 Seems to do the opposite of what it says